Barossa Valley

 The Barossa Valley (Barossa German: Barossa Tal) is a valley in South Australia located 60 km northeast of Adelaide city centre.
 The valley is formed by the North Para River.
 It is notable as a major wine-producing region and tourist destination.

 The Barossa Valley Way is the main road through the valley, connecting the main towns on the valley floor of Nuriootpa, Tanunda, Rowland Flat and Lyndoch.
-The Barossa Trail walking and cycling path is 40 km long and also passes the main towns from near Gawler on the Adelaide Plains to Angaston to the east of the valley.
+The Barossa Trail walking and cycling path is 40 km long, and passes the main towns, starting from near Gawler on the Adelaide Plains, to Angaston to the east of the valley.

 History

 The traditional owners of the land including the Barossa Valley are the Peramangk people, who comprise a number of family groups.
 Evidence of their thousands of years of occupation can be seen all around the area, in the form of artefacts, scar trees and shelter paintings.

 The Barossa Valley derives its name from the Barossa Range, which was named by Colonel William Light in 1837.
 Light chose the name in memory of the British victory over the French in the Battle of Barrosa, in which he fought in 1811.
 The name "Barossa" was registered in error, due to a clerical error in transcribing the name "Barrosa".
 The area is approximately 13 by 14 km.

 The three major towns of the Barossa have distinctive characteristics.
 Tanunda is generally recognised as the most German of the three, with traditions dating back to the 1840s when the first German settlers arrived in the area.
 Since many of the German settlers came from Prussian Silesia, they called the Barossa Neu-Schlesien, or "New Silesia".

 The German influence survives to this day (see Barossa German).
 Angaston, in contrast, is considered the English town as it was settled predominantly by Cornish miners and others from Britain.
-The third (and largest) town, Nuriootpa, was influenced by both the German and British settlers, and today is the commercial hub of the Barossa and it is where most of the larger stores are located.
+The third, and largest town, Nuriootpa, was influenced by both German and British settlers, and today is the commercial hub of the Barossa and it is where most of the larger stores are located.

 In February 2011, South Australian Premier, Mike Rann, announced that special legislation would be introduced to protect the unique heritage of the Barossa Valley and of McLaren Vale.
 He said: "Barossa and McLaren Vale food and wine are key icons of South Australia.
 We must never allow the Barossa or McLaren Vale to become suburbs of Adelaide."
 The Character Preservation (Barossa Valley) Act 2012 was subsequently passed by the South Australian Parliament.